gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/debug/peripheral-registers.md

 ## The Memory monitors

-Since for most modern devices the peripherals are memory mapped devices, in the GNU ARM Eclipse implementation, selecting a peripheral in the Peripherals view does not open a separate window, but a standard **Memory monitor**, mapped to the corresponding peripheral memory area.
+Since for most modern devices the peripherals are memory mapped devices, in the GNU MCU Eclipse implementation, selecting a peripheral in the Peripherals view does not open a separate window, but a standard **Memory monitor**, mapped to the corresponding peripheral memory area.

 The peripheral monitors are listed in the same view with usual memory monitors, and preserve all common behaviour, like individual **Remove** or **Remove All**.